ItsTYtan/Policy_RLHF/docs/src/README.md

 Query: "Cn the S'pore govt provide details on their stratgies 2 combat human traficking as outlined in their respnse 2 the TIP rpt?"

 ![alt text](./images/rag_norag_comparison.png)

+(05/07/25)
+Research on best way to do ablation testing

+⚙️ Key Hyperparameters to Tune in LoRA for Political Alignment Tasks When fine-tuning with LoRA, several hyperparameters play a crucial role:

+Rank (r): Determines the size of the low-rank matrices added to the model.
+A higher rank allows the model to capture more complex patterns but increases computational cost.

+LoRA Alpha: Scales the contribution of the LoRA adapters.
+Adjusting this can help balance the influence of the adapters relative to the original model weights.

+LoRA Dropout: Introduces regularization by randomly setting some adapter weights to zero during training.
+This can prevent overfitting, especially in specialized tasks like political alignment.

+Target Modules: Specifies which parts of the model to apply LoRA adapters.
+Targeting specific layers, such as attention heads or feed-forward networks, can be more efficient and effective.

+Bias Handling: Deciding whether to include bias terms in the LoRA adapters can influence model behavior, particularly in tasks sensitive to subtle semantic nuances.